sytseng/CS109a_Final_Project_Fall_2018/EDA_alkmini.md

 ---
-title: EDA
+title: Exploratory Data Analysis
 notebook: EDA_alkmini.ipynb
 nav_include: 0
 ---

-# SQLite database for data hosting
+# SQLite database for data hosting and EDA
 ***
 In this project, we used the Million Playlists Dataset from Spotify website.
 They were stored in a bundle of json files of Python dictionaries which had information about individual playlists and all tracks that each playlists contained.
 To organize the data in a form that was easy to work with, we built a SQLite database and registered information about playlists and tracks into tables.
-***
+We then used Spotify API to get asccess to various audio features of song tracks.

 ## Load libraries